BIO2018 : Pollution of Air, Water & Soil

 |Semester 1 Credit Value:||10|

-To provide a sound platform of understanding relating to the sources, movement and effects of pollution on atmospheric, terrestrial and freshwater environments, leading into BIO3031 PAWS 2 (to be delivered at 3rd year).
+To provide a sound platform of understanding relating to the sources, movement and effects of pollution on atmospheric, terrestrial and freshwater environments.
 By the end of the course students will appreciate the scale and extent of pollution impacts and be able to place modern problems in a historical content.

 Outline Of Syllabus